 They're not meaningless, but they're not absolute safety cliffs either.

-Combine date awareness with sensory checks and storage knowledge for complete assessment.
-A date alone tells an incomplete story.
+Combine date awareness with sensory checks and storage knowledge for a complete assessment.

 Knowing exactly what you bought and when helps with future storage decisions.